-If the CMX1 does not identify a specific transducer type on initial power up, the user will be required to select a type from a predefined list of types by diameter and frequency.
-By selecting the transducer type from the predefined list, the CMX1 can recall specific properties about the transducer.
+If the CMX1-DL does not identify a specific transducer type on initial power up, the user will be required to select a type from a predefined list of types by diameter and frequency.
+By selecting a transducer type from a predefined list, the CMX1-DL can recall specific properties about the transducer.

-Note: Once the transducer has been selected, the CMX1 will store and recall this transducer type every time the CMX1 is powered on/off.
+Note: Once the transducer has been selected, the CMX1-DL will store and recall this transducer type every time the CMX1-DL is powered on/off.
 The type will only change if the user physically selects another transducer type from the list, or selects a previously saved setup.
-However, the CMX1 will continue to take you through these steps each time the gauge is powered up.
-You'll notice that the probe type previously selected will be highlighted every time the probe type screen is displayed.
+However, the CMX1-DL will continue to take you through these steps each time the gauge is powered up.
+You'll notice that the probe type previously selected will be highlighted every time the probe type screen is displayed